Manage mail flow using a third-party cloud service with Exchange Online

 If you already have an OnPremises inbound connector for the same certificate or sender IP addresses, you still need to create the Partner inbound connector (the RestrictDomainsToCertificate and RestrictDomainsToIPAddresses parameters are only applied to Partner connectors).
 The two connectors can coexist without problems.

 There are two options for this step:

 Use Enhanced Filtering for Connectors (highly recommended): Use Enhanced Filtering for Connectors (also known as skip listing) on the Partner inbound connector that receives messages from the third-party application.
-This allows EOP and Microsoft 365 or Office 365 ATP scanning on the messages.
+This allows EOP and Microsoft 365 Defender for Office 365 scanning on the messages.

-For hybrid scenarios where third-party applications rely on Exchange on-premises to send to Exchange Online, you also need to enable Enhanced Filtering for Connectors on the OnPremsise inbound connector.
+For hybrid scenarios where third-party applications rely on Exchange on-premises to send to Exchange Online, you also need to enable Enhanced Filtering for Connectors on the On-Premises inbound connector.

 Bypass spam filtering: Use a mail flow rule (also known as a transport rule) to bypass spam filtering.
-This option will prevent most EOP and Microsoft 365 or Office 365 ATP controls and will therefore prevent a double anti-spam check.
+This option will prevent most EOP and Defender for Office 365 controls and will therefore prevent a double anti-spam check.

 Scenario 2 - MX record points to third-party solution without spam filtering